 Obesity has increased over the last twenty years, that’s no surprise to anyone.
 But what you may not know is that as obesity rates have increased, fertility rates have dropped just as dramatically.

 You may have heard of the term ‘your BMI’.
-BMI stands for Body Mass Index and it’s a number based on a person’s weight as well as they’re height to calculate whether they are healthy or not.
+BMI stands for Body Mass Index and it’s a number based on a person’s weight as well as they’re height to calculate whether they are at a healthy weight.
 The higher your BMI, the closer you are to being classified as obese.
 For example, a weight of 150 pounds at a height of 5’8 is in the healthy range.
 While the same weight at a height of 5’4 puts you in the overweight range.
 A healthy BMI is listed at a number on the index between 18 and 25.
 Anything higher and you’re leaving yourself open to health problems, one of which could be the inability to get pregnant when you decide you want to.

 On the opposite end of the spectrum, anyone under a BMI of 18 is also more than likely going to encounter difficulties conceiving.